 Note on access: No family papers after the death of the 7th Duke in 1928 may be consulted without permission of the trustees of the Goodwood Collection.
 Requests should be put in writing through the Record Office; estate papers are closed for 30 years.

 Petworth House Archives

 The Petworth House Archives form the largest private collection under the care of West Sussex Record Office.
-The house and the estate have been in continuous ownership for 800 years, though the majority of the archives date from the late 16th century onwards.
+The house and estate have been in continuous ownership for 800 years, though the majority of the archives date from the late-16th century onwards.

 The estate belonged to the Percy Earls of Northumberland, from whom it descended to the Wyndham family.
 At various times the family have owned estates in other counties including Yorkshire and Cumberland, for which there is a separate archive at Cockermouth Castle.

-The estate archives are very extensive, with particularly fine maps and surveys made in the early seventeenth and late 18th and 19th centuries.
+The estate archives are extensive, with particularly fine maps and surveys made in the early-17th and late-18th and 19th centuries.
 There is a good survival of manorial records for the West Sussex and Yorkshire estates.

 The family were the major employers in the local area and wage books survive from the late-16th to mid-20th centuries, though not all series are complete.
 The archives also contain a fine series of tradesmen's bills from the late-18th and 19th centuries, which include bills from leading London suppliers.